CPK Insurance

 Before requesting quotes, prepare the following information: your business name and legal entity type, your industry and a description of your operations, your annual revenue or gross sales, the number of employees, your business address and any additional locations, your years in business, and your claims history for the past five years.
 Having this information ready will allow insurers to provide accurate quotes rather than rough estimates that may change significantly once underwriting is complete.

 You have several options for obtaining quotes.
-You can contact insurance carriers directly, use an online quoting platform, or work with an independent insurance agent or broker.
+You can contact insurance carriers directly, use an online quoting platform, or connect with licensed insurance professionals from participating providers.
 Each approach has its advantages.
 Contacting carriers directly gives you access to their specific products but limits your options to that single company.
 Online platforms offer convenience and speed but may not capture the nuances of more complex business operations.

-Working with an independent agency like CPK Insurance provides the broadest access to the market.
-Independent agents represent multiple carriers and can shop your coverage across a range of options simultaneously.
-They can also provide expert guidance on coverage selections, help you understand policy differences that are not apparent from a simple price comparison, and advocate on your behalf during the underwriting and claims processes.
+Getting a quote with CPK Insurance can give you broad access to the market.
+CPK Insurance helps you compare options and may connect you with participating licensed insurance providers who can shop your coverage across a range of options simultaneously.
+They can also provide guidance on coverage selections and help you understand policy differences that are not apparent from a simple price comparison.

 When comparing quotes, make sure each one reflects the same coverage limits, deductibles, and scope of coverage.
 Ask about any exclusions that might affect your business, and verify that the carrier has a strong financial strength rating from AM Best or a similar rating agency.
-CPK Insurance provides obligation-free quotes and can typically deliver multiple options within one to two business days, giving you the information you need to make a confident decision.
+CPK Insurance provides obligation-free quotes, giving you the information you need to make a confident decision.

 Enter your ZIP code to compare insurance rates from top carriers.